jonblk/vidviewer/README.md

 # vidviewer

 Vidviewer is a simple way to download, organize, and watch your [yt-dlp](https://github.com/yt-dlp/yt-dlp) videos.

 Run locally from a go binary.

 ![vidviewer2](https://github.com/jonblk/vidviewer/assets/132053602/6e885be6-a820-4c28-a7b2-6fcbcf447bec)

-# Features
+## Features

 - Dark/light mode
 - Video resolution options
 - Playlists

 ## Requirements

-- Web browser
+The following should be preinstalled:
 - [mkcert](https://github.com/FiloSottile/mkcert)
 - ffmpeg
 - yt-dlp